wasmerio/old-docs.wasmer.io/integrations/rust/examples/hello-world.md

 edition = "2018"

 [dependencies]
-# Add the wasmer-runtime as a dependency
+# The Wasmer API
+wasmer = "1.0.0-alpha01.0"
+# The Cranelift compiler used by the JIT engine
+wasmer-compiler-cranelift = "1.0.0-alpha01.0"
+# The engine we'll use in the API
-wasmer-runtime = "0.13.1"
+wasmer-engine-jit = "1.0.0-alpha01.0"
 ```
 {% endcode %}

-Now that we have the Wasmer runtime added as a dependency, let's go ahead and try it out!
-For our hello world, what we will do is use the Wasmer runtime to execute an exported function on a WebAssembly module, that adds one to the integer passed to the function.
+Now that we have the Wasmer API added as a dependency, let's go ahead and try it out!
+For our hello world, what we will do is use the Wasmer runtime to execute an exported function in a WebAssembly module, that adds one to the integer passed to the function.

 To do this, we will create a new `src/main.rs` file.